Lost In Istanbul HomepageLost In Istanbul Logo

 Istanbul Cable Cars: TF1 (Maçka) & TF2 (Eyüp - Pierre Loti) Guide 2026

-Istanbul has two aerial cable car (teleferik) lines that let you glide above the city for a bird's-eye view.
-The star of the show is TF2, which lifts you from the historic Eyüp district up to Pierre Loti Hill — one of the best viewpoints overlooking the Golden Horn.
-The other line, TF1, is a short hop between Maçka and Taşkışla near Nişantaşı.
+Istanbul has two aerial cable car (teleferik) lines, both priced at ₺42 with an Istanbulkart.
+TF2 lifts you from the historic Eyüp district up to Pierre Loti Hill, one of the best viewpoints overlooking the Golden Horn.
+TF1 is a short hop between Maçka and Taşkışla near Nişantaşı.

-Both lines accept Istanbulkart and cost just ₺42 per ride — the same flat fare as the metro, tram, and funicular.
+Both lines accept the Istanbulkart at the same flat fare charged by the metro, tram, and funicular.

-The TF2 is the cable car most visitors are looking for.
-It carries you from the Eyüp waterfront up to Pierre Loti Hill, one of Istanbul's most famous viewpoints.
-During the short ride you'll see the Golden Horn inlet stretching toward the Bosphorus, the rooftops and minarets of Eyüp (including Eyüp Sultan Mosque), and on clear days, the historic peninsula around Sultanahmet in the distance.
-The views are especially stunning at sunset.
+The TF2 is the cable car most visitors are looking for, running from the Eyüp waterfront up to Pierre Loti Hill, one of Istanbul's most famous viewpoints.
+During the 2.5-minute ride you'll see the Golden Horn inlet stretching toward the Bosphorus, the rooftops and minarets of Eyüp (including Eyüp Sultan Mosque), and on clear days, the historic peninsula around Sultanahmet in the distance.
+The views are best at sunset.

 View stations of TF2.

-Once you step off the TF2 cable car, you're at Pierre Loti Hill — named after the French novelist who fell in love with Istanbul in the 19th century.
-The hilltop is home to the Pierre Loti restaurant, where you can sit on the terrace with a glass of Turkish tea or coffee and take in one of the city's most iconic panoramas: the Golden Horn stretching out below, flanked by minarets and domes.
+Once you step off the TF2 cable car, you're at Pierre Loti Hill, named after the French novelist who fell in love with Istanbul in the 19th century.
+The hilltop has the Pierre Loti restaurant, where you can sit on the terrace with a glass of Turkish tea or coffee and look out over the Golden Horn stretching below, flanked by minarets and domes.

-The terrace gets busy at sunset, so arrive a little early if you want a good seat — weekday evenings are much calmer than weekends.
+The terrace gets busy at sunset, so arrive a little early if you want a good seat.
+Weekday evenings are much calmer than weekends.
 The menu is limited (mostly tea, Turkish coffee, and simple snacks), so come for the view rather than the food.
-Beyond the restaurant, walking paths along the hillside offer quieter, less crowded vantage points that are just as photogenic.
+Beyond the restaurant, walking paths along the hillside offer quieter vantage points that are just as photogenic.

 Queue tip: The cable car ride itself is only 1–2 minutes, but the queue at the base can stretch to 30–60 minutes on weekend afternoons.
 Visit on a weekday or arrive before noon to skip the wait.
 If you'd rather skip the queue entirely, you can walk or take a taxi up to Pierre Loti Hill and ride the cable car back down instead.